(Em)Stand in’ in line, mark in’ time, to (C)wait in’ who for got the wel fare dime

 Ah, but don’t you be (Am)lieve them.

-Said, (Em)“Hey, lit tle boy, you can’t go to (C)give in’ those who where ain’t got the a oth ers go
+Said, (Em)“Hey, lit tle boy, you can’t go to (C)give in’ who where got the oth ers go

-they do.” ’Cause The the (Am)“Hey, old the man, an (Em)how can you stand to (C)think it sees that way?
+do.” ’Cause The (Am)“Hey, old the man, an (Em)how can you stand to (C)think it sees that way?

-hir in’ time Did you real ly think is a the bout line it on be the fore you made the rules?”
+hir in’ time you real ly think is the line on the you made the rules?”
 He said: Son,

 That’s just the way it is.